brave/qa-resources/WikiTemplate/Android/wikitemplate-android.md

 - [ ] Verify you are able to connect a custodian
   - [ ] Verify Rewards balance shows correct BAT and USD value on brave://rewards and panel after you connect
   - [ ] Verify when you click on the BR panel while on a site, the panel displays site-specific information (site favicon, domain, attention %)
-  - [ ] Verify BR panel and tip banner shows message about an unverified creator
+  - [ ] Verify BR panel shows message about an unverified creator
+  - [ ] Verify "Send Contribution" button is grayed out on the panel for an unverified creator and the tip banner cannot be accessed
+  - [ ] Verify tip banner shows message about a creator with a different custodian
   - [ ] Verify you are able to tip a creator who has the same custodian as you
   - [ ] Verify you are able to perform an auto contribution
   - [ ] Verify if you disable auto-contribute you are still able to tip creators
   - [ ] Verify if auto-contribute is disabled AC does not occur
   - [ ] Verify that there is no "Disconnect" option once connected to a custodian
 - [ ] Verify that you are able to reset rewards
+  - [ ] Verify that after rewards are reset, you are now in the non-opted in state
+  - [ ] Verify you can re-join rewards, the panel and brave://rewards page are now in the unverified state

 ## Brave Ads